wiledal/contentful-pull/readme.md

 Use with small to medium datasets of non-sensitive data.

+### Disclaimer
+This software is not thoroughly tested and technically not considered to be under active development.
+Use at own risk.

 ### Features
 - Sync Contentful data from your space
 - Save data locally and in memory, limiting requests to Contentful's API